 Factor in your emotional attachments

-If you’ve put down deep roots in your current community, moving may be very stressful for you and your family.
+Moving may be very stressful for you and your family if you’ve put down deep roots in your current community.
 Consider these main factors:

 Distance to work

 If you have a long commute time now and plan to lower it with a relocation, which may be an excellent solution to save a lot of time each day.
 On the other hand, if the situation is reverser, can you get used to a much longer commute time?